John M. Dalton

 John Montgomery Dalton (November 9, 1900 – July 7, 1972) was an American attorney and Democratic politician from the state of Missouri.
-He was the 45th Governor of Missouri and the state's 34th Attorney General.
+He was the 45th governor of Missouri and the state's 34th attorney general of Missouri.

 Personal history

 Dalton was born in rural Vernon County, Missouri, in 1900 to Frederick Alfred Dalton and Ida Jane Dunlap (née Poage) Dalton.
 He had three brothers and two sisters.
 One brother, Sidna P. Dalton, would serve as Chief Justice of the Missouri Supreme Court.
 He received his secondary education at Columbia High School in Columbia, Missouri, and then attended the University of Missouri where he earned a law degree in 1923.

 After passing the Missouri Bar, he returned to southern Missouri, establishing a law practice in Kennett, where he also served as city attorney from 1944 to 1953.
 John Dalton and his wife Geraldine were the parents of two children.
 Dalton died July 7, 1972, in Jefferson City, Missouri, and is buried in Oak Ridge Cemetery in Kennett.